Themba Mthembu

-Richard Themba Mthembu (born 1958) is a South African politician who has represented the African National Congress in the KwaZulu-Natal Provincial Legislature since 2009.
+Richard Themba Mthembu (born 1958) is a South African politician who represented the African National Congress in the KwaZulu-Natal Provincial Legislature from 2009 until 2024.
 He was formerly KwaZulu-Natal's Member of the Executive Council for Agriculture and Rural Development from June 2016 to May 2019.
 He has also served as Provincial Secretary of the South African Communist Party in KwaZulu-Natal since 2002.

 Early life and career

 Mthembu was born in 1958 in Inanda in present-day KwaZulu-Natal (then Natal province).
 His mother was a domestic worker and his father was a dock worker.
 He went to school in KwaMashu and then qualified as a chemical engineering technician at the Mangosuthu University of Technology; while a student, he was active in anti-apartheid youth politics.
 He became active in the trade union movement through the National Education, Health and Allied Workers' Union, which he joined while working in the private sector as an engineering technician.
 He also became active in the African National Congress (ANC) after it was unbanned in 1990.